George Armstrong Custer: Brigade command

 Pleasonton was promoted on June 22, 1863, to major general of U.S. Volunteers.
-On June 29, after consulting with the new commander of the Army of the Potomac, George Meade, Pleasanton began replacing political generals with "commanders who were prepared to fight, to personally lead mounted attacks".
+On June 29, after consulting with the new commander of the Army of the Potomac, George Meade, Pleasonton began replacing political generals with "commanders who were prepared to fight, to personally lead mounted attacks".
 He found just the kind of aggressive fighters he wanted in three of his aides: Wesley Merritt, Elon J. Farnsworth (both of whom had command experience), and Custer.
 All received immediate promotions, Custer to brigadier general of volunteers, commanding the Michigan Cavalry Brigade ("Wolverines"), part of the division of Brigadier General Judson Kilpatrick.
-Despite having no direct command experience, he became one of the youngest generals in the Union Army at age 23.
+Despite having no direct command experience, he became one of the youngest generals in the Union Army at the age of 23.
 He immediately shaped his brigade to reflect his aggressive character.

-Now a general officer, he had great latitude in choosing his uniform.
-Though often criticized as gaudy, it was more than personal vanity.
+Now a general officer, he had greater latitude in choosing his uniform.
+Though often criticized as being gaudy, it was more than personal vanity.
 Historian Tom Carhart observed that "A showy uniform for Custer was one of command presence on the battlefield: he wanted to be readily distinguishable at first glance from all other soldiers.
 He intended to lead from the front, and to him it was a crucial issue of unit morale that his men be able to look up in the middle of a charge, or at any other time on the battlefield, and instantly see him leading the way into danger."

 Hanover and Abbottstown

 On June 30, 1863, Custer and the First and Seventh Michigan Cavalry had just passed through Hanover, Pennsylvania, while the Fifth and Sixth Michigan Cavalry followed about seven miles behind.
-Hearing gunfire, he turned and started to the sound of the guns.
+Hearing gunfire, he turned and started off to the sound of the guns.
 A courier reported that Farnsworth's Brigade had been attacked by rebel cavalry from side streets in the town.
 Reassembling his command, he received orders from Kilpatrick to engage the enemy northeast of town near the railway station.
 Custer deployed his troops and began to advance.
 After a brief firefight, the rebels withdrew to the northeast.
-This seemed odd, since it was supposed that Lee and his army were somewhere to the west.
+This seemed odd, since it was assumed that Lee and his army were somewhere to the west.
 Though seemingly of little consequence, this skirmish further delayed Stuart from joining Lee.
-Further, as Captain James H. Kidd, commander of F troop, Sixth Michigan Cavalry, later wrote: "Under [Custer's] skillful hand the four regiments were soon welded into a cohesive unit...."
+As Captain James H. Kidd, commander of F troop, Sixth Michigan Cavalry, later wrote: "Under [Custer's] skillful hand the four regiments were soon welded into a cohesive unit...."